Master of Fine Arts in Experimental and Documentary Arts collection, 2012-2025

 Scope and content:

-Themes range widely, and include U.S. and Southern cultures; cultures around the world; street photography; environmental narratives and documentaries; city and rural communities; social justice, memory, segregation, and identity; and abstract constructs.
-Most projects are based in the United States, but some are centered on Middle Eastern, Southeast Asian or Chinese history and culture.
+Themes range widely and include: US and Southern cultures; cultures around the world; street photography; childhood and family relationships; environmental narratives and documentaries; health; city and rural communities; social justice, memory, segregation, and identity; women and spirituality; and abstract constructs.
+Most projects are based in the US but some focus elsewhere, such as China, Vietnam, Poland, and the Middle East.

 Biographical / historical:

-First awarded in the 2012-2013 academic year, the Master of Fine Arts in Experimental and Documentary Art degree program at Duke University brings together two forms of artistic activity - the documentary approach and experimental production in analog, digital, and computational media - fostering collaborations across disciplines and media.
+First awarded during the 2012-2013 academic year, the Master of Fine Arts in Experimental and Documentary Art degree program at Duke University "brings together two forms of artistic activity--the documentary approach and experimental production in analog, digital, and computational media--in a unique program that fosters collaborations across disciplines and media."

 Acquisition information:

-The Master of Fine Arts in Experimental and Documentary Arts collection was received by the David M. Rubenstein Rare Book Manuscript Library as a transfer in 2015 and as gifts from 2016-2022.
+The Master of Fine Arts in Experimental and Documentary Arts collection was received by the David M. Rubenstein Rare Book and Manuscript Library as a transfer in 2015 and as gifts from 2016-2025.

 Processing information: